polifonia-project/stories/Carolina: Music Historian/readme.md

 ## Occupation
+- Primary role
   - Music historian
+- Secondary roles
   - Researcher

 ## Knowledge/Skills
 She is a researcher and collaborates with the International Museum and the Music Library of Bologna.